-Wisdom teeth are a source of frustration for many people.
-Appearing long after the rest of your adult teeth have come through, they can cause pain and discomfort as they begin to emerge.
+Wisdom teeth removal costs are a source of frustration for many people.
+Wisdom teeth appear long after the rest of your adult teeth have come through, and they can cause pain and discomfort as they begin to emerge.
 Many people experience difficulty with their wisdom teeth, making their removal necessary.
 It’s one of the most dental common procedures in the United States, but until you’ve been through wisdom removal yourself, you might not know much about it – including the cost of wisdom tooth removal nationwide.

 Learn more about wisdom teeth removal, including the cost, below.

 Wisdom teeth are the last of your adult teeth to come through.
 Also known as third molars, they are located at the back of your gums.
 They begin to grow during your late teens and into your 20s, although some people will continue to experience growth in their 30s.

 Some people will experience no issues with their wisdom teeth whatsoever, with mild teething symptoms posing the only problem.
 However, for a large number of people, the eruption of wisdom teeth can cause problems, which leads to a call for their removal.